tfriman/clj-rest-helloworld/README.md

 # Clojure demo app

 App generated using Luminus version "3.22".
+Used for build demonstrations.

 ## Prerequisites